MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 - [Learn about using Windows Update for Business in Microsoft Intune](../../intune/protect/windows-update-for-business-configure.md)
 - [Module 4.2 - Windows Update for Business Fundamentals](https://www.youtube.com/watch?v=TXwp-jLDcg0&list=PLMuDtq95SdKsEc_BmAbvwI5l6RPQ2Y2ak&index=6&t=5s) from the Intune for Education Deployment Workshop video series

-If you’d like more granular control for Windows Updates and you use Configuration Manager, consider [co-management](../../configmgr/comanage/overview.md).
+If you'd like more granular control for Windows Updates and you use Configuration Manager, consider [co-management](../../configmgr/comanage/overview.md).

 ## Phase 4 – Apply customizations and review your on-premises configuration

 :::image type="content" source="../media/cloud-native-windows-endpoints/phase-4.png" alt-text="Phase 4.":::

-In this phase, you'll apply organization-specific settings, apps, and review your on-premises configuration.
+In this phase, you apply organization-specific settings, apps, and review your on-premises configuration.
 The phase helps you build any customizations specific to your organization.
 Notice the various components of Windows, how you can review existing configurations from an on-premises AD Group Policy environment, and apply them to cloud-native endpoints.
 There are sections for each of the following areas:

 - [Microsoft Edge](#microsoft-edge)
 - [Start and Taskbar layout](#start-and-taskbar-layout)